szesto/apicupcfg/README.md

 This could be done manually but it is error prone.

 To concatenate intermediate ca cert and root ca cert and copy this file to correct destination:
-`apicupcfg -certconcat -ca path-to-ca.pem -rootca path-to-root-ca.pem`
+`apicupcfg -certconcat -ca path-to-ca.pem -rootca path-to-root-ca.pem -out outdir`

 This command will verify certificates and if valid copy combined file to a destination specified in the Certs.CaFile value.
 Combined file will be copied to the custom-csr and common-csr subdirectories.